ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Nobody signs an SOW expecting to terminate it, which is exactly why you need clear termination language before anyone is emotionally invested in the outcome.

-The minimum viable termination clause covers: how much notice either party must give, what happens to work in progress (does the client own it?), what happens to the remaining balance (is it due immediately, or pro-rated?), and whether there's a kill fee for work already completed or committed.
+The minimum viable termination clause covers: how much notice either party must give, what happens to work in progress (does the client own it?), what happens to the remaining balance (is it due immediately, or pro-rated?), and whether there is a kill fee for work already completed or committed.

 A standard version: "Either party may terminate this agreement with 14 days written notice.
 Upon termination, client will be invoiced for all work completed through the termination date, billed at [Agency]'s standard hourly rate.
 Any deposits paid in excess of work completed will be refunded within 30 days."

-Agencies that skip this clause don't avoid termination conversations — they just have them without any agreed framework.
-That's worse for everyone.
+Agencies that skip this clause do not avoid termination conversations.
+They just have them without any agreed framework.
+That is worse for everyone.

 Let's go deeper on Assumptions, because this is the section that separates agencies that get paid from agencies that get into arguments.

-Every project you scope is built on a tower of assumptions: that the client will provide content on time, that the platform you're building on won't change, that the stakeholder you're working with has final approval authority, that the design direction will stay consistent, that the budget covers what the client actually wants.
+Every project you scope is built on a tower of assumptions: that the client will provide content on time, that the platform you are building on will not change, that the stakeholder you are working with has final approval authority, that the design direction will stay consistent, that the budget covers what the client actually wants.
 When any of those assumptions crack, the project cracks with them.

 The Assumptions section makes those implicit assumptions explicit.
-Not so you can win arguments — so you can avoid them.
+Not so you can win arguments, but so you can avoid them.
 A client who has read and signed an SOW that says "this timeline assumes client-provided content delivered by Day 10" cannot reasonably argue that the agency caused the delay when content arrives on Day 30.

 Feedback and approval timelines.
 Define the expected response window for each feedback stage.
 "Client will provide consolidated written feedback within five (5) business days of deliverable submission" is standard.
-Anything more generous than that, you're absorbing their calendar uncertainty into your project margin.
+Anything more generous than that, and you are absorbing their calendar uncertainty into your project margin.

 Technical environment.
 What platform, browser versions, device types, and integrations are in scope?
 A web project built for the current WordPress version is scoped differently than one that needs to support a legacy CRM integration.
 Write it down.